 For gestational diabetes– during the pregnancy, the placenta produces hormones to sustain the pregnancy and these hormones make the cells more resistant to insulin.
 In normal situation your pancreas responds by producing enough extra insulin to overcome the resistance, but when the pancreas can’t keep up, there are too little glucose gets into your cells and too many stays in your bloodstream.

 - Age– older than 25 years old women

 - Race– unclear but women who are Black, American Indian, Hispanic, and Asian are most likely to develop this gestational diabetes.

 There are complications related to diabetes that could threaten your life.
 Below are the possible complications:

-- Damages in the nerves, kidneys, eyes and feet.
+- Cardiovascular disease, damages in the nerves, kidneys, eyes, and feet.